-1. Increased output, even on unshaded roofs
+1. Micro Inverters increase output vs a string inverter, even on unshaded roofs

 Solar panels are manufactured with a power tolerance.
 Each manufacturer is different, however, the better brands tend to have a +3% range.
 For example, a 355W panel from LG Solar will be anything from 355W up to 365W.
 The only way to take advantage of this is to have a system with panel-level output, otherwise, you will be outputting power at the rate of the worst panel in your array.
 At best this will be at the panels’ rating, at worst it may be much less (see the next point for more on this).

 An independent study by CSIRO for Choice Magazine tested one panel from 15 of the most common solar panels available in Australia.
 During the test, they found that 12 out of the 15 panels performed under their claimed nominal power, some by as much as 10W.
-Because only one panel was used in the test, it was impossible to draw strong conclusions about certain brands, however, it certainly drew attention to the fact that there are some large inconsistencies between a manufacturer’s claimed nominal power and the real world output.
+Because only one panel was used in the test, it was impossible to draw strong conclusions about certain brands, however, it certainly drew attention to the fact that there are some large inconsistencies between a manufacturer’s claimed nominal power and the real-world output.
 For example, a 260W panel from one of the largest manufacturers in China scored a test result of 251W.
-This inconsistency highlights just how critical it is to have access to panel level monitoring (we will get to that).
+This inconsistency highlights just how critical it is to have access to panel-level monitoring (we will get to that).

 The star performer in this test was LG Solar; their 300W panel produced a test result of 307W.
 This is in line what we have seen from our LG Solar systems installed across NSW and emphasises the importance of buying good quality panels.

 Trees are not the only thing that affects a solar system’s output